khoivan88/oe_find_structure/README.md

 - Python 3+
 - conda (Optional)
   - conda is used to install `rdkit` and `molvs` to clean mol files (e.g. convert explicit hydrogens to implicit hydrogens, etc.)
-  - If you don't already have conda, you can install it using the following [link](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
+  - If you don't already have conda, you can install it using the following <a href="https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html" target="_blank">link</a>.
 If you are not sure what to install, I suggest you install `miniconda3` and **NOT** `anaconda3` for much smaller package footprint.
 - This file is made for **Linux** environment, you should be able to used it on other OS by changing the location of the ["download_path"](update_sql_mol_v7/update_sql_mol.py#L88)